MajorLeagueBaseball/g5-component/README.md

 ###Usage // Module

-Instructions for usage as a module, for a full example with all files view the [info component implementation](https://github.com/gbabula/babu.la)
+Instructions for usage as a module, the easiest thing to do is clone the [info component example](https://github.com/gbabula/babu.la) and use it as your baseline

 Simplifies component development, the model, viewModel, and event layer is abstracted for you via the g5-component module.
 This setup allows you to worry about the component level alone, while providing a flexible and consistent structure for development.